dibyendumajumdar/C/docs/ctour.md

      the special routine acommute.

-3. After processing by acommute, the bitwise & operator is turned into a new andn operator; `a  &  b`  becomes  `a andn  ~b`.
-This is done because the PDP-11 provides no and operator, but only andn.
+3. After processing by acommute, the bitwise & operator is turned into a new andn operator; `a  &  b`  becomes
+     `a andn  ~b`.
+This is done because the PDP-11 provides no and operator, but only `andn`.
 A similar  transformation takes place for `=&`.

 4. Relationals  are  turned around so the more complicated